55 Different Types of Mangoes | World’s Best Mango Varieties

 Flesh: Greenish flesh with yellow, creamy pulp

-This sweet variety is a specialty of Orissa and West Bengal, and it can usually weigh anywhere between 250-350 gm.
+Himsagar is a sweet variety of Orissa and West Bengal, usually weighing around 250-350 gm.
 It is mainly used to make shakes and desserts.
+You can easily identify them as they have a golden yellow rind with a red tinge when ripe and a bright yellow pulp.

 31. Malgoba